deskpro/docs-dev-guide/api-basics/api-keys/api-tokens.md

 There are a few other differences as well:

 * Tokens are always bound to the user that created it. i.e. there is no way to re-assign a token to another user or change the user on-the-fly.
 Indeed, there isn't any management interface for tokens at all.
 * Tokens and API keys both only allow the API to perform tasks that the user is allowed to perform.
-However, with API keys you can limit the endpoints with tags.
+However, with API keys you can further limit the endpoints with tags.
 This feature is not available to tokens.
 * Tokens can be revoked by end-users.
 For example, they can review a list of apps they have granted access to and decide to revoke access if they want to.